deitch/jstree-grid/README.md

 For significant changes to v3 compared to v1, see the end of this document.

-**Note:** treegrid may have issues when using theme autooading as in:
+**Note:** treegrid may have issues when using theme autoloading as in:

 ````JavaScript
 core: {